LavaMoat/LavaMoat/NOTES.md

 - [x] remove alternate export protection strategies (underdeveloped)
 - [x] comment shit you cowboy

-another list of kernel todos
+another list of todos
 - [x] isEntry based on packageName
 - [x] remove modulePath
 - [x] unify on `<entry>` or `<root>`
 - [x] remove providedEndowments
 - [x] enforce deps whitelist in config
+- [x] devex would be improved if `--config` was constant and `--writeAutoConfig` used the `--config` path as destination
 - [ ] unit test kernel components
 - [ ] breakout kernel / kernel building utils
 - [ ] unify on `depMap` (?)